sabnzbd/sabnzbd.github.io/wiki/advanced/certificate-errors.md

 ---
 Usenet (aka Newsservers) offers SSL/TLS security.
 It’s called NNTPS, or NNTP with SSL.
 Just like HTTPS, it has two functions:

-* Are you really talking to the server you want to talk to.
+- Are you really talking to the server you want to talk to.
-* Others can’t see what is being sent between client and server.
+- Others can’t see what is being sent between client and server.
 So others can’t see 1) your login credentials and 2) what you’re downloading.

-As of SABnzbd version 1.2.0, SABnzbd by default actively checks SSL/TLS security.

 Currently there are still [a lot of non-secure newsservers](https://www.appelboor.com/newsservers/newsservers-with-SSL.html).
 The default setting of SABnzbd for existing servers is therefore not very strict.
 You can set it to `Strict` yourself in the Advanced settings on the [Servers](/wiki/configuration/{{ site.wiki_version }}/servers) page.
 When you add a new server in SABnzbd 2.0.0+ it will be set to `Strict` by default.